BerkeleyHCI/PolymorphicBlocks/README.md

 See the [setup documentation](setup.md), then work through building a mechanical keyboard (including subcircuit layout replication) in the [getting started tutorial](getting-started.md).

 **Setup tl;dr**: install from pip, published as `edg`: `pip install edg`.
+You will need a Java 11+ JRE / JDK.

 Also check out the [reference documentation](reference.md) for a concise list of capabilities.